 Critical request chains are series of dependent network requests important for page rendering.
-The greater the length of the chains and the larger the download sizes, them ore significant the impact on page load performance.
-Lighthouse reports the critical requests loaded with a high priority in the Diagnostics section:
+The greater the length of the chains and the larger the download sizes, the more significant the impact on page load performance.

 Lighthouse uses network priority as a proxy for identifying render-blocking critical resources.
-See Chrome Resource Priorities and Scheduling for more information on how Chrome defines these priorities.
+See Google's Chrome Resource Priorities and Scheduling for more information about how Chrome defines these priorities.

-Data on critical request chains, resource sizes, and time spent downloading resources is extracted from the Chrome Debugger Protocol.
+Data on critical request chains, resource sizes, and time spent downloading resources is extracted from the Chrome Remote Debugging Protocol.

-Ways to reduce impact of critical request chains on performance
+How to reduce the effect of critical request chains on performance

-Use the critical request chains audit results to target the most effective resources first:
+Use the critical request chains audit results to target the resources that have the biggest effect on page load first:

-- Optimizing the number of critical bytes to reduce the download time (number of roundtrips).
+- Optimize the number of critical bytes to reduce the download time (number of round trips).

-- Optimizing the order in which the remaining critical resources are loaded: downloading all critical assets as early as possible to shorten the critical path length.
+- Optimize the order in which the remaining critical resources are loaded: download all critical assets as early as possible to shorten the critical path length.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.